Robust Multiple-Path Orienteering Problem: Securing Against Adversarial Attacks: Conclusion

 \section{Conclusion}

-We introduced a new problem, termed Robust Multiple-Path Orienteering Problem, in which we seek to construct a set of paths for robots such that even if a subset of robots fail, the rest of the team still performs well.
-We provided an approximation algorithm for RMOP, which builds on bounded approximation algorithm for OP and the sequential greedy assignment framework.
+We introduced a new problem, termed Robust Multiple-Path Orienteering Problem, in which we seek to construct a set of paths for robots such that even if a subset of robots fails, the rest of the team still performs well.
+We consider two types of RMOP.
+In the offline RMOP in which robots cannot communicate with each other or the base station during the execution of tasks, we provided a general approximation framework for the offline RMOP, which builds on bounded approximation algorithms for OP and the sequential greedy assignment framework.
 We showed three variants of the general algorithm that use three different subroutines for OP and still yield a bounded approximation for RMOP.
 In addition to theoretical results, we presented empirical results showing that our algorithm is robust to attacks other than the worst-case ones.
 We also compare our performance with baseline algorithms and show that our algorithm yields better performance as more and more robots are attacked.
-An immediate future direction to extend our work to the online variant of RMOP in which robots can replan once they know which (if any) robots are attacked.
+In the online version, RMOP is modeled as a two-player sequential game and solved adaptively in a receding horizon fashion based on Monte Carlo Tree Search (MCTS).
+Simulation results show that MCTS with adversaries performs better on average than the MCTS without considering attacks/failures.